 Okay enough of that, let’s talk about this cake!
 I wanted something that was brownie like.
 Rich and fudgy and crazy decadent.
 I don’t even know how to express to you how rich this cake turned out.
 Picture dark chocolate fudge meets a rich and chewy brownie.
 Like that.
 The white chocolate and strawberries bring just the right amount of lightness to balance the cake out.
 If you aren’t a frosting person, the cake is amazing on it’s own.
 I actually scraped most of the frosting off of my piece (I’m weird and don’t really like frosting) and it was so delicious.
 But everyone else loved the frosting.
 My friend said “It’s like a rich chocolate brownie and strawberry ice cream all in one!”

-- 2 sticks unsalted butter, browned and cooled for 5 minutes
+- 1 cup (2 sticks) unsalted butter, browned and cooled for 5 minutes

 - 1 tsp vanilla extract